esr360/One-Nexus/src/ui/modules/elements/accordion/README.md

 ### `props.panels`

-> The unique data sections that form the Accordion panel components
+> The unique data sections that form the Accordion panels

 <table>
   <tr>